OpenRoberta/openroberta-lab/Docker/_README.md

 * scripts - contains shell scripts to administrate the framework.
 The main script is `run.sh`.
 Call it without parameters to get help. the directory `helper` contains scripts, that are sourced from `run.sh` and do the "real" work.

-* git - here one or more git repos, used to generate the openroberta server instances, are contained.
+* git - here one or more git repos, used to generate the openroberta server instances, are stored.
 At least one git repo is needed, usually a clone from https://github.com/OpenRoberta/openroberta-lab.git

 * server - contains the servers.
 Each server has a name (one of master,test,dev,dev1...dev9), which is also the name of a directory.
 This directory stores all